just-the-docs/just-the-docs/docs/training/std-1.md

     * Inferno
         * Area of denial
-        * Partial Damage to avatars and seated armored targets such as sandbags, tanks, manned turrets, and sit barricades.
+        * Partial Damage to avatars and seated armored targets such as barricades/sandbags, tanks, manned turrets, and sit barricades.
         * Also falls down if detonated in midair.
         * If it detonates against a wall or in the air, it makes MORE fire for airbursting "fun!"
         * For non-seated armor, only the initial fire in the center will do AT- there are BETTER options for teleporters.